JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-About 6-ish weeks later I asked my dad if anything came in the mail for me from Atari.
+About 6-ish weeks later—the higher side of the 4 to 6 week estimate—I asked my dad if anything came in the mail for me from Atari.
 “No,” he said as I went back into my room.

 Since 6-ish weeks had clearly passed and I still didn’t get that *Centipede* cartridge in the mail I pulled out the business card the Atari guy gave me at the competition and called him up.
-It was about 4:00pm and he was a bit tired sounding on his side of the phone.
+It was around 4:00pm on a weekday and he was a bit tired sounding on his side of the phone.

 “What?” the guy asked.
-“I won the *Centipede* contest at Macy’s and I still haven’t got the cartridge in the mail.”
+“I was in that *Centipede* contest at Macy’s, got in second place and I still haven’t got the cartridge in the mail.”
 “What’s your name?” he asked as he shuffled through some papers.
 I told him my name, he read off my address, I confirmed the address was correct and he said he would send it off today.

 A few days later the cartridge showed up in the mail.
 The packaging was crushed since it just shoved it in a plan manilla envelope instead of a box, but the game cartridge was still good despite the package being smashed.